adrinux/momod/README.md

 Rename `server.example.com.yml` file to match your domain name or in the case of a local VM use the IP address.
 For example to match the qemu VMs listed in the example `hosts.ini`  create `local/host_vars/192.168.122.21.yml` and `local/host_vars/192.168.122.22.yml`.
 For a new remote server it may be necessary to use the public IP until your DNS resolves to the new server.

 Edit both template files to fit your environment - user name, user password hash, ssh keys, server name and IP etc. The templates are largely self-documenting.
+You will need to add an IPV6 address in addition to the IPV4.

 The user account passwords in the vars file must be SHA-512 ($6$) hashes.
 To generate a password hash via the linux cli you'll need the mkpasswd application, usually a part of the debian whois package.
 With that installed: